Dakar/Embark MY Harmony V

 We spend another relaxing day on the river, as we cruise to Banjul, arriving late this evening.

 Cruising – Banjul/Abuko and Makasutu Nature Reserves

 This morning our optional tour travels outside of Banjul to tiny Abuko Nature Reserve, a scant half-mile in area but rich in bio-diversity: the reserve boasts forest, perennial pools, more than 270 bird species, Nile crocodiles, and such mammals as green monkey, red colobus, bushbuck, and Maxwell’s druiker.
-We continue on to Makasutu Culture Forest, a private reserve and The Gambia’s most prominent eco-tourism project.
-Comprising riparian forest, savannah, mangroves, and wetlands, the reserve hosts Guinea baboon, antelope, and small carnivores, along with abundant birdlife.
+We continue on to Makasutu Culture Forest, a private reserve and Gambia’s most prominent eco-tourism project.
+Comprising of riparian forest, savannah, mangroves, and wetlands, the reserve hosts Guinea baboon, antelope, and small carnivores, along with abundant birdlife.
 We explore Makasutu by bush walk and by dugout canoe, and also experience Gambian life up close through encounters with an Islamic holy man and a palm tapper.
-Later we return to Banjul for a visit to the National Museum, with exhibits on native Gambian artifacts and culture.
+Later we return to Banjul for a visit to the National Museum, with exhibits on native Gambian artefacts and culture.
 Back on board MY Harmony V, we cruise through the night to Dakar.